 We have five cemeteries in the municipal area Prince Albert two (2), Leeu-Gamka two (2) and one (1) at Klaarstroom.
 There is sufficient space in all cemeteries at present but new cemeteries are needed.
+Covid-19 put pressure on the availability of grave sites in the cemeteries.
+Environmental Approval must be obtained for the development of new sites.
+In Leeu Gamka the older cemetery at the back of the Police Station has been taken up in use.
 An electronic burial register has been compiled to address the risks of double burials.